GDPR for charities: How charities in the UK can comply with GDPR

 How does the GDPR affect your Charity?

-All organisations that might be classified as data controllers and processors are subject to the law; this includes charities and not-for-profit organisations.
+All organizations that might be classified as data controllers and processors are subject to the law; this includes charities and not-for-profit organizations.

 GDPR will apply to any personal data you collect and store on your users, donors, employees, and volunteers.
-We recommend that any organisation, not just nonprofits, start their GDPR compliance journey by knowing the personal data they process.
+We recommend that any organization, not just nonprofits, start their GDPR compliance journey by knowing the personal data they process.
+An effective management system will help you maintain an overview and provide the foundation for lasting compliance and security.

 If you store someone's data, you will need to provide reasons as to why you do so.
 For example, if you have someone's full name and address, can you explain why you have it?
 Though you may have enough reason for needing to store their full name, you may have to state further in detail as to why you would want their residential address.
 You must state your lawful basis for processing data under GDPR.